Ganymede (mythology): Family

-In Greek Mythology, Ganymede is the son of Tros of Dardania, from whose name "Troy" is supposedly derived, either by his wife Callirrhoe, daughter of the river god Scamander, or Acallaris, daughter of Eumedes.
-Depending on the author, he is the brother of Ilus, Assaracus, Cleopatra or Cleomestra.
+In Greek mythology, Ganymede is the son of Tros of Dardania, from whose name "Troy" is supposedly derived, either by his wife Callirrhoe, daughter of the river god Scamander, or Acallaris, daughter of Eumedes.
+Depending on the author, he is the brother of either Ilus, Assaracus, Cleopatra, or Cleomestra.

-The stories about Ganymede, however, differ greatly in their detail, for some called him a son of Laomedon, others a son of Ilus.
-In some versions he is known as Dardanus, in others as Erichthonius or Assaracus.
+Other details about Ganymede differ as well.
+Some authors called him a son of Laomedon while others called him a son of Ilus.
+He is also known in stories as Dardanus, Erichthonius, or Assaracus.

+According to Edmund Veckenstedt, Ganymede was an ethnic Semite, along with his brothers Ilus and Assarakos.

 Mythology

+The story of Ganymede first appears in Homer's Iliad without any suggestion of a sexual connection, but later became associated with male same-sex relationships and homoerotic passion.
+The myth as given by Homer (8th century BCE) simply relates how the gods recognized Ganymede's beauty and brought him to Olympus to be Zeus' cupbearer.
+By the 6th century BCE, however, the story was given as Zeus falling in love with Ganymede and taking him to be his lover.
 Ganymede was abducted by Zeus from Mount Ida near Troy in Phrygia.
 Ganymede had been tending sheep, a rustic or humble pursuit characteristic of a hero's boyhood before his privileged status is revealed, when an eagle transported the youth to Mount Olympus.
-The bird is sometimes described as being under the command of Zeus and sometimes as being the god transformed.
+The bird is sometimes described as being under the command of Zeus and sometimes as being Zeus himself.
+In Homer's account of the abduction in the Iliad, the poet writes: